 About 1,100 kindergarten through fifth-grade students from 22 public schools, private schools, homeschool groups and after-school camps took part in the 31st annual conservation art competition held by the Georgia Department of Natural Resources and the State Botanical Garden of Georgia.

 Statewide winners in the four grade divisions include:

 Division 1: Kindergarten

-Winning submissions are showcased on the DNR Wildlife Resources Division’s SmugMug site at https://bit.ly/2X5WRTX.
-Plans to display the winning artwork at the State Botanical Garden were cancelled due to the closing of the Visitor Center and Conservatory amidst coronavirus concerns.
+Winning submissions are showcased on the DNR Wildlife Resources Division’s SmugMug site at https://bit.ly/3bZP69f, as well as in a two-minute video produced by the State Botanical Garden of Georgia (https://kaltura.uga.edu/media/t/1_t96eup8e).

-The Give Wildlife a Chance Poster Contest is sponsored by the DNR Wildlife Resources Division, the State Botanical Garden and The Environmental Resources Network, or TERN, friends group of the Wildlife Resources Division’s Wildlife Conservation Section.
+The Give Wildlife a Chance Poster Contest is sponsored by the DNR Wildlife Resources Division, the State Botanical Garden and The Environmental Resources Network, or TERN, friends group of DNR’s Wildlife Conservation Section.
 For more information, visit georgiawildlife.com/PosterContest.

 Georgians can support important conservation, recreation and education efforts as well as other programs for Georgia’s nongame wildlife by purchasing or renewing a bald eagle or monarch butterfly license plate or donating directly to the Wildlife Conservation Section.
 This agency depends largely on fundraisers for its mission to conserve wildlife, native plants and natural habitats.
 Learn more at georgiawildlife.com/licenseplates and georgiawildlife.com/donations.